ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 First we perform some basic error checking to make sure that a doc section begins with a non-empty tag.
-We then walk a character pointer along the tag line recording TAG and (optionally) NAME while skipping over whitespace.
+We then walk a character pointer along the tag line, recording TAG and (optionally) NAME, while skipping over whitespace.
-We perform additional error checking at the end of a tag line to make sure that the line does not contain any text apart from TAG and NAME, and if everything looks good then we will parse the rest of the section's text line-by-line.
+We perform additional error checking at the end of a tag line to make sure that the line does not contain any text apart from TAG and NAME, and if everything looks good then we will parse the rest of the section's text line-by-line, stopping if another tag line is encountered or we reach the end of the `doc`.

 ### Printing
 Our `parse_doc` function was a glorified section *parsing* loop, so